anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 As an improvement over BRSKI,
-this specification supports offering multiple enrollment protocols on the infrastructure side, which enables pledges and their developers to pick the preferred one.
+this specification supports offering multiple enrollment protocols which enables pledges and their developers to pick the preferred one.

 ## Supported Environments {#sup-env}

-BRSKI-AE is intended to be used in <!-- domains that may have limited support of on-site PKI services and comprises application scenarios --> like the following.
+BRSKI-AE is intended to be used in domains that may have limited support of on-site PKI services and comprises application scenarios like the following.

-* Scenarios indirectly excluding the use of EST for certificate enrollment, such as the requirement for end-to-end authentication of the requester.
+* Scenarios indirectly excluding the use of EST for certificate enrollment, such as the requirement for end-to-end authentication of the requester while the RA is not co-located with the registrar.

 * Scenarios having implementation restrictions that speak against using EST for certificate enrollment,